 BUILDING A SPECIAL HERITAGE MANAGEMENT MECHANISM

-How to manage financial resources for heritage protection activities, besides the story of establishing cultural heritage according to each type of ownership, the mechanism for specific heritages... all need a legal corridor.
+How to manage financial resources for heritage protection activities, in addition to the story of establishing cultural heritage according to each type of ownership, mechanisms for specific heritages... all require a legal corridor.

 “Legal stick” for Hoi An